alligrader/alligrader.github.io/index.md

 - Tested and debugged the code for fetching an archive from GitHub.
 (1.5 hours)
 - Refactor the Tasks for running checkstyle and findbugs, still untested, but compiles (1 hour)
 - Add test for Findbugs Task (1.75 hours)
-- Marshall Checkstyle XML output into Go structs, test functionality, met with Connor to plan upcoming week, and debug JavaScript (4 hours)
+- Marshall both Checkstyle and FindBugs XML output into Go structs, test functionality, met with Connor to plan upcoming week, and debug JavaScript (5 hours)

 ## Connor